Hi, my name is Barbara Barbosa Neves (PhD, FRSA).

-Previously, I was an Assistant Professor of Sociology at the University of Lisbon (ISCSP-UL) where I taught and conducted research on sociology of technology, aging, social capital, and social research methods.
-I continue to collaborate with the Centre for Public Administration & Policies (CAPP, ISCSP) and the eplanning lab (FCUL), both at the University of Lisbon.
+Previously, I was an Assistant Professor of Sociology at the University of Lisbon (ISCSP-UL) where I taught and conducted research on sociology of technology, aging, social capital, and research methods.
+I continue to collaborate with the Centre for Public Administration & Policies (CAPP, ISCSP) at the University of Lisbon and the eplanning lab (MIT/CITIDEP).

 If you want to contact me, I am available at barbara at bbneves.com.
 I am @barbaraneves on twitter.